Comtech profit falls, cuts full-year forecast

-(Reuters) - Communications equipment maker Comtech Telecommunications Corp (CMTL.O) reported a drop in quarterly profit and lowered its full-year forecast citing uncertainty among its customers due to the impending “fiscal cliff”.
+Dec 6 (Reuters) - Communications equipment maker Comtech Telecommunications Corp reported a drop in quarterly profit and lowered its full-year forecast citing uncertainty among its customers due to the impending “fiscal cliff”.

 Shares of the company were down 11.5 percent after the bell.
 They closed at $25.80 on the Nasdaq on Thursday.